EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 userCreator.Run(args[0], args[1], args[2]);
 ```

-Let's dissect this line by line.
+Let's dissect this bit by bit.

-First off, we got a few `using` statements that we need in order to access some classes and extension methods that we need down below. `using Microsoft.Extensions.DependencyInjection` gives us access the the `AddTransient` and `GetRequiredService` methods which we will discuss shortly. `using Microsoft.Extensions.Hosting` allows us to use `IHost` and `Host` types.
-And finally `using VehicleQuotes.CreateUser` allows this file to see the `UserCreator` class that we defined above.
+First off, we've got a few `using` statements that we need in order to access some classes and extension methods that we need down below.

 Next, we create and configure a new `IHost` instance. .NET Core introduced the concept of a "host" as an abstraction for programs; and packed in there a lot of functionality to help with things like configuration, logging and, most importantly for us, dependency injection.
 To put it simply, the simplest way of enabling dependency injection in a console app is to use a `Host` and all the goodies that come within.